Facilities Management – Moving in Tandem with Technology

 We know that the HVAC system is expensive to use and maintain in large facilities.
 And building owners are armed with the objective to reduce cost of heating and cooling a facility, while also reducing environmental footprint.
 Advancements in HVAC facility management technologies and Building Automation Systems (BAS) have come a long way in reducing FM costs, which also provide building owners the opportunity to prevent costly equipment failure by solving problems, ie preventive maintenance, before they occur.

 In the last couple of years, technology and the implementation of “Green” ideas have prompted some transformational changes in HVAC systems.
-The Hive @ National Technological University of Singapore (NTU) (please refer to Diagram 2) first adopted and implemented the Passive Displacement Ventilation (PDV) technology, with the assistance of Surbana Jurong’s FM team in their maintenance efforts.
+The Hive @ National Technological University of Singapore (NTU) first adopted and implemented the Passive Displacement Ventilation (PDV) technology, with the assistance of Surbana Jurong’s FM team in their maintenance efforts.
 PDV is a method of cooling a room where no fans are required, resulting in the elimination of vibration and noises from the supplied air flow.
 The building is equipped with special metal coils with cold water flowing through them.
 This cools the wind which enters the classroom and removes hot air via convection.
 In addition, the openings between pods allow for natural ventilation to the atrium, corridors, staircases, and lift lobby.
 As PDV does not contain mechanical parts, the likelihood of faults and breakdown is reduced significantly.
 Manpower needed for maintenance is also decreased, as it only involves vacuuming and draining the system.
 In the following years, approximately half of NTU’s campus space will be retrofitted with PDV.

 Surbana Jurong’s FM team has also proposed and assisted NTU to implement several energy savings strategies for its Air-Conditioning & Mechanical Ventilation (ACMV) systems.
 These notable energy saving strategies based on a two-pronged approach have helped NTU achieve the required energy efficiency for the BCA Green Mark Platinum Award.